hmar-lang/hmar-language-basic-words/README.md

 ## Dataset Card for hmar-language-basic-words

 This dataset is part of my personal project to create a comprehensive dataset for the Hmar language.
-It includes Dr. John H. Pulamte's dictionary, scraped from [pherzawl-diksawnari.com](https://pherzawl-diksawnari.com/).
+Currently, It includes Dr. John H. Pulamte's dictionary, scraped from [pherzawl-diksawnari.com](https://pherzawl-diksawnari.com/).
 No explicit license was found on the source website, and users should be aware that this data may be subject to copyright.
 However, since the data was scraped from a publicly accessible website, I believe it is acceptable for use in **non-commercial purposes**, such as language documentation, learning, and preservation.

 The dataset is stored in the `Pherzawl-Diksawnari` directory with CSV files categorized by their starting letter.
 The previous dataset has been removed in favor of more accurate translations, ensuring this version is a better resource for Hmar language documentation and learning.